-How Lenti-D works
+How does Lenti-D work?

 Lenti-D in clinical trials

-At the time of interim analysis, median follow-up was 29.4 months, and 15 of the 17 patients were alive and free of major functional disability.
-One patient died from disease progression, and another patient with disease progression withdrew from the study to undergo allogeneic stem cell transplant (transplanting stem cells from a donor).
+At the time of an interim analysis, the median follow-up was 29.4 months, and 15 of the 17 boys were still alive and free of major functional disability (MFDs).
+One patient died from disease progression.
+Another withdrew from the study to undergo allogeneic stem cell transplant (transplanting stem cells from a donor).
 He later died from transplant-related complications.

 Adrenoleukodystrophy News is strictly a news and information website about the disease.
-It does not provide medical advice, diagnosis or treatment.
+It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.